 - Ensure that ingress allow firewall rules allow traffic to the backend VMs from clients.

 - Ensure that relevant firewall rules exist to allow traffic to reach the backend VMs on the ports being used by the load balancer.

 - If you're using target tags for the firewall rules, make sure that the load balancer's backend VMs are tagged appropriately.

-To learn how to configure firewall rules required by your internal TCP/UDP load balancer, see Configuring firewall rules.
+To learn how to configure firewall rules required by your internal passthrough Network Load Balancer, see Configuring firewall rules.

 Check for the following:

 - Ensure that the Guest environment is installed and running on the backend VM.